benurwin/airtable_pg_sync/README.md

 ### Ideas for contributions:

 - Add support for other databases
-- Add support for postgres -> airtable sync
+- Add support for Postgres -> Airtable sync

 ## License